yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

-Now, we will show the object using the display function.
-Note, this time, display take some parameters.
+Note `display` take some parameters this time.
-Mainly, this function if full of boilerplate:
+This function if full of boilerplate:

 <div class="codehighlight">
 <code class="haskell">